 Our National Work on Criminal Justice Reform

-Now more than ever we must remind ourselves that the criminal legal reform movement is strong, the number of people in prisons and jails is lower than it’s been in recent history, and the data about the compatibility of safer, stronger communities and less incarceration is on our side.
+In national polling, more than 8 in 10 voters across political parties support criminal justice reform and policies to reduce prison and jail populations.
+Now more than ever we must remind ourselves that the momentum of criminal justice reform is strong, the number of people in prisons and jails is lower than it’s been in recent history, and the data about the compatibility of safer, stronger communities and less incarceration is on our side.
+We’ve come so far, and yet mass incarceration still defines America for the worse: 1 in 2 Americans have had a close family member incarcerated.
+Further reforms are urgently needed.

 Advancing Public Safety and Moving Justice Forward